mongodb/specifications/source/crud/crud.rst

      * Server versions prior to 4.4 only support string as comment,
      * and providing a non-string type will result in a server-side error.
      *
-     * Any comment set on a find command is inherited by any subsequent
+     * If a comment is provided, drivers MUST attach this comment to all
-     * getMore commands run on the same cursor.id returned from the
+     * subsequent getMore commands run on the same cursor.id returned from
-     * find command.
-Therefore, drivers MUST NOT attach the comment
+     * the find command.
-     * to subsequent getMore commands on a cursor.
      */
     comment: Optional<any>;